-During fiscal 2021, the Board held 7 meetings.
-All directors who served on the Board during fiscal 2021 attended at least 75% of the total number of meetings of the Board and meetings of the Board committees on which each director served that were held during the period of the director's service during the fiscal year.
+During Fiscal 2022, the Board held five meetings.
+All directors who served on the Board during Fiscal 2022 attended at least 75% of the total number of meetings of the Board and meetings of the Board committees on which each director served that were held during the period of the director's service during the fiscal year.
 We encourage our directors to attend each annual meeting of stockholders.
 To that end, and to the extent reasonably practicable, we generally schedule a meeting of our Board on the same day as our annual meeting of stockholders.
-All of our directors attended our 2020 annual meeting of stockholders.
+All of our directors then serving on the Board attended our 2021 annual meeting of stockholders.